 Tyramine is a monoamine and a neurotransmitter that seems to be involved in regulating blood pressure, among other functions.
 We know that people who have too much tyramine can suffer elevated blood pressure, as well as headaches.

-This effect was known in antiquity, and was associated with cheese, which resulted in some unpleasant physiologic effects for some people, and in recent times the effect was rediscovered when a neurologist noticed that his wife had acute blood pressure spikes and headaches from eating cheese when she was on a monoamine oxidase inhibitor, an early type of antidepressant.
+Increasing blood pressure and headaches from tyramine were known in antiquity.
+The effect was associated with cheese, which resulted in some unpleasant physiologic effects for some people.
+In recent times the effect was rediscovered when a neurologist noticed that his wife had acute blood pressure spikes and headaches from eating cheese when she was on a monoamine oxidase inhibitor (MAOI), an early type of antidepressant.

 Foods High in Tyramine